ARF-DEV/image-processing-api/README.md

-Note: All expect Rotate transformation, are implemented without any 3rd party libraries (only using golang's standard library)
+Note: All except Rotate transformation, are implemented without any 3rd party libraries (only using golang's standard library)

 ## API Specification